Olive Philp Diary, 1919

 SATURDAY, 19

-Brock took down cream can and eggcase.
-Cutting up some treea in low rchard and then some {fence?}.
+Brock took down cream can and egg case.
+Cutting up some trees in low rchard and then some fence.
 Brock and I to town at night Fine day.

 Easter Sunday.
 SUNDAY, 20